How Many Links Fit in a Box?: Abstract

 \section{Abstract}

-In an earlier note \cite{freedman24} it was shown that there is an upper bound to the number of disjoint Hopf links (and certain related links) that can be imbedded in the unit cube where there is a fixed separation required between the components within each copy of the Hopf link.
+In an earlier note \cite{freedman24} it was shown that there is an upper bound to the number of disjoint Hopf links (and certain related links) that can be embedded in the unit cube where there is a fixed separation required between the components within each copy of the Hopf link.
 The arguments relied on multi-linear properties of linking number and certain other link invariants.
 Here we produce a very similar upper bound for all non-trivial links by a more-general, entirely geometric, argument (but one which, unlike the original, has no analog in higher dimensions).
-Shortly after the initial paper, \cite{mp24} proved that our upper bounds were also, effectively, lower bounds.
-Lower bounds are still open in the broader context.
+Shortly after the initial paper, \cite{mp24} proved lower bounds which still provide a converse to our Theorem 1 in the case that only a bounded number of link types appear among the set $\{L_i\}$ as $N$ increases.